-14. Unity and permanence of the body possessing the government in chef.-Determinateness, fixity, and consistency of the fundamental principles of management.
+14. Unity and permanence of the body possessing the government in chef.-Determinateness, fixty, and consistency of the fundamental principles of management.
 Book vi.
-Ch. i. ii.-In this subordinate community, steadiness of management will be what security for property is in the community at large.
+Ch. i. in.-In this subordinate community, steadness of management will be what security for property is in the community at large.\